 Eventually, 17 years old Toni Marie Shields is chosen from the selection process and she will travel to the London Metropolitan University where she will be 3D scanned for a mould for the sculpture.
 It is hoped the statue will be unveiled in Ballymun in the summer of 2007.

-An RTÉ News report by Paddy MacKenna broadcast on 2 October 2006.
+An RTÉ News report broadcast on 2 October 2006.
+The reporter is Paddy MacKenna.